6 Minute Guide To The Trump-Russia Collusion Story

 Shortly after the convention, Trump was briefed by senior FBI officials about Russia’s effort to infiltrate his campaign.
 This did not stop him from spreading their propaganda.
 Trump said the word “Wikileaks” at least 164 times in October 2016 and remained on message with Russia.
-In the days ahead of the election, longtime Trump associate Roger Stone appeared to have foreknowledge of incoming Wikileaks related to John Podesta and was later revealed to have direct contacts with the organization.
+In the days ahead of the election, longtime Trump associate Roger Stone had foreknowledge of incoming Wikileaks and his indictment reveals he spoke to the Trump campaign about incoming Wikileaks drops.
+Michael Cohen also claims that Roger Stone told Trump directly over the phone in July 2016 about Wikileaks drops.
 Trump went on to win the election, and the collusion didn’t stop during the transition.
 Flynn talked sanctions relief with Kislyak again.
 Kushner sought a secret back channel line of communication between Trump and Russia from Kislyak at a secret meeting in Trump Tower – Flynn also attended.
 Kushner also met with a Russian bank that was under sanctions.
 When it comes to the inauguration, Russian oligarchs attended the parties and reportedly funded Trump’s inaugural committee.

 Upon taking office, the Trump administration immediately tried, and failed, to lift sanctions on Russia.
 Meanwhile, Cohen and Sater worked the secret Russia-Ukraine peace deal (which would’ve lifted sanctions) and reportedly delivered it to Michael Flynn.
 Won’t go too deep into the details because you’ve lived it, but Trump ran a presidency friendly to Russia until Congress literally forced his hand to apply new sanctions.
 Trump’s anti-NATO stance continued nonetheless.
 It all culminated at Trump’s summit with Putin at Helsinki in the Summer of 2018.
 Trump publicly sided with Putin over the U.S. Intelligence Community in front of the entire world.
 Russia, who has an economy smaller than that of New York and California, had the President of the United States in the palm of his hand.
 Their relationship has appeared to deteriorate in the months since, as pressure continues to be applied to the administration for a tougher stance on Russia.